cclow/50sfit/_posts/2016-10-26-strength_training_for_health_and_longevity.md

 > The average American begins to experience a physical decline that begins as early as their mid-20’s and continues throughout the course of their life, terminating in the final decades of their life in a state of dysfunction and dependence.
 > While this is becoming commonplace, it is certainly not normal.
-> Our ancestors, as well as modern hunter-gatherers experienced a high level of physical functioning and health, that barring injury or infection, continued into advanced age.
+> Our ancestors, as well as modern hunter-gatherers, experienced a high level of physical functioning and health, that barring injury or infection, continued into advanced age.
-> In this lecture Dr. McGuff will discuss the concept of physiologic head room and discuss the notion of a quality life not just measured in years, but in “area under the curve” based on high physiologic headroom throughout a full lifespan.
+> In this lecture Dr. McGuff will discuss the concept of the physiologic head room and discuss the notion of a quality life not just measured in years, but in “area under the curve” based on high physiologic headroom throughout a full lifespan.
-> He will show how a brief and infrequent regimen of high intensity exercise can reverse the diseases of modern civilization and how the new science of myokines (hormone-like substances released by working skeletal muscle) make this possible.
+> He will show how a brief and infrequent regimen of high-intensity exercise can reverse the diseases of modern civilization and how the new science of myokines (hormone-like substances released by working skeletal muscle) make this possible.

 In the talk, Dr. McGuff explained the positive impact of strength exercise on the aging and modern civilization diseases are 100% related to muscle loss.
-In particular, he went through the effects on the ten biomarkers of health as identified by the American Council of Aging:
+In particular, he went through the effects on the ten biomarkers of health as identified by the American Council on Aging:

 1. **Muscle Mass**:
   Our skeletal muscle is the largest organ in our endocrine and immunogenic systems.
-  It secretes hormones and other products into the blood stream that affect other organs such as our fat cells, liver, pancreas, bones, and brains.
+  It secretes hormones and other products into the bloodstream that affect other organs such as our fat cells, liver, pancreas, bones, and brains.

 2. **Strength**:
-  Elderly falls has become the top case in emergency rooms.
+  Elderly falls have become the top case in emergency rooms.
-  We need strength to maintain our balances and functional abilities.
+  We need strength to maintain our balance and functional abilities.
   I would add that strength is essential for living an active lifestyle.

 3. **Bone Density**:
-  Studies have found that strengthening muscles sends chemical signals to the bones resulting in improvements in bone mineral density, making them stronger and less fragile.
+  Studies have found that strengthening muscles send chemical signals to the bones resulting in improvements in bone mineral density, making them stronger and less fragile.

 4. **Body Composition**:
   Strength training channels nutrients towards lean muscles, away from the fat tissues.